MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 In this step, you assign an app role exposed by your resource app to the service principal we created in step 2.
 To create an app role assignment, you need the following information:

-1. **ObjectId** - ObjectId of a client service principal to which you're assigning the app role.
-This is the service principal we created in step 2.
+1. **ObjectId** - Object ID of a client service principal to which you're assigning the app role.
+This object is the service principal we created in step 2.
-1. **PrincipalId** - ObjectId of a client service principal to which you're assigning the app role.
-This is the service principal we created in step 2.
+1. **PrincipalId** - Object ID of a client service principal to which you're assigning the app role.
+This object is the service principal we created in step 2.
 1. **ResourceId** - Object ID of the service principal representing the resource app in your tenant.
 1. **Id** - ID of the app role to be assigned, defined on the service principal representing the resource.